enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 -   Plaintext Nesting

-    Nesting is now permitted in Plaintext for most operators
+    Nesting is now permitted in Plaintext HamlSource, for most operators

--   Preformatted

-    An extension of `option:preserve`, with Mixed Content, without newline transforms.
-Includes a partner `filter:preformatted`.
-In WSE Haml, by default, `%pre` and `%textarea` shift from `option:preserve` to `option:preformatted`.
-Authors will add to `option:preformatted` any tags for which they assign CSS `white-space:pre`-like mechanics.
+-   OIR:strict for Tag Indentation

+    Set the Orderly Indentation Rule similar to Legacy Haml, with more flexibility for IndentStep Indents and Undents, removing many aspects of the tedious indent tidying during content and layout maintenance.

+-   OIR:loose for Tag Indentation

+    The default in WSE, simplifying the blocking rules immensely, without ambiguity.
+Entirely removes tidying tedium where, after maintenance of content or layout, content remains a descendant of the preceding elements.
+    Copy-paste maintenance is also simplified.

 -   Vertical Whitespace

     Vertical whitespace will now separate Html hunks (changed handling of whitelines)

 -   Multiline Processing

     Improvements to the syntax for adjacent Multiline blocks, to Haml Comment processing, and introduction of Whiteline termination.

--   HereDoc

-    Introduction of HereDoc << to supply a ContentBlock

 -   Haml Comment Markup

     Improved rules for Haml markup comments

--   OIR:strict

-    Set the Orderly Indentation Rule similar to legacy, with more flexibility for IndentStep Indents and Undents, removing many aspects of the tedious indent tidying during content and layout maintenance.

--   OIR:loose
+-   Preformatted

-    The default in WSE, simplifying the blocking rules immensely, without ambiguity.
-Entirely removes tidying tedium where, after maintenance of content or layout, content remains a descendant of the preceding elements.
-    Copy-paste maintenance is also simplified.
+    An extension of `option:preserve`-like semantics, with Mixed Content, without newline transforms, with HtmlOutput having symmetric start tag and end tags, and limiting the use in HtmlOutput of an Inline fragment except where reflecting author's use in HamlSource.

+    Three mechanisms provide this facility, each with somewhat different
+    features: `option:preformatted` membership for tags (denoted here as 'vtag', for verbatim); `filter:preformatted`; and the HereDoc (described separately).

+    In WSE Haml, by default, `%pre` and `%textarea` shift from membership in `option:preserve` to `option:preformatted`.
+Authors will likely add to `option:preformatted` any tags for which they assign CSS _white-space:pre_-like mechanics.

--   Escaped HtmlOutput
+-   HereDoc

-    When an author requests HtmlOutput with parts of it transformed to prevent its later interpreted as part of Html document syntax, WSE Haml now implements an idempotent, fixed point, model:
-    `&amp;` never becomes `&amp;amp;`.

-    Further, the transformation to character entity references is conditioned on doctype and Haml options.

-    Regarding the motivations for this change.
-One motivation concerns the semantics of document processing: In Html, an escaped text is one which each symbol intended as [plain] text is of an encoding which assures it will transit document processing and be rendered as [plain] text.
-More particularly, that all symbols having significance to Html document syntax processing be represented (here, encoded) in such a way as to _escape_ such syntax processing.
-Thus, __in Html__, considering two separate encodings of the ampersand, _&#x0026;_ is a symbol susceptible to Html syntax processing, which would require a different encoding when a part of [plain] text; _&amp;amp;_ is not, and does not.

-    As a more Haml-focused motivation, WSE Haml in general manifests a change of focus from a mostly processing- and programmer-focused view, to that of an author-focused HamlSource and HtmlOutput view.
-Thus WSE Haml changes 'escaping' transforms from that of 'sanitizing' or 'find-replace', programmer-focused mechanics, to that of the HtmlOutput, author-focused results.

-    The escaping changes apply across _all_ Haml operators, whether requested at the operator level, or through `option:escape_html`, including an operator such as the Tilde or Ampersand expressions (`~ expr` and `& expr`) and helper functions such as `helper:capture_html`, operating individually or in composition.

-    Note: Sanitizing user input is a separate matter: an input processor providing HamlSource __should__ sanitize _input_ of the form `&amp;` to `&amp;amp;`, which WSE Haml, while processing that HamlSource and generating HtmlOutput, will not further transform.
+    Introduction of HereDoc << to supply a ContentBlock with leading whitespace and newlines preserved, which is then processed according to the Head's semantics.
+A part of the facility for preformatted semantics.

 -   html_tabs